Agarciafernandez/Coexisting-point-extended-target-PMBM-filter/README.md

 These filters are described in

-A. F. Garcia-Fernandez, J. L. Williams, L. Svensson and Y. Xia, "A Poisson multi-Bernoulli mixture filter for coexisting point and extended targets," in IEEE Transactions on Signal Processing, 2021 doi: 10.1109/TSP.2021.3072006.
+A. F. Garcia-Fernandez, J. L. Williams, L. Svensson and Y. Xia, "A Poisson multi-Bernoulli mixture filter for coexisting point and extended targets," in IEEE Transactions on Signal Processing,vol. 69, pp. 2600-2610, 2021 doi: 10.1109/TSP.2021.3072006.

 https://arxiv.org/abs/2011.04464